ericclack/pygamezero_pacman/doc/part1.rst

 ...

-OK, so you should have added this to the top of your program:
+OK, so you should have spotted that we've not yet defined :code:`BLOCK_SIZE`.
+Add this to the top of your program:

 .. code:: python